Various Risk Metrics

 Standard Deviation

-When the outcomes are uncertain, we call the outcome a Random variable.
-The standard deviation of random variable X is often written as σ or σx.
+When outcomes are uncertain, we call the outcome a random variable.
+The standard deviation of a random variable X is usually written as σ or σx.

-For a discrete random variable the standard deviation is calculated by the following formula:
+For a discrete random variable, the standard deviation is worked out with the formula below.

 Mathematical formula for standard deviation showing the square root of the probability-weighted sum of squared deviations from the expected value.